IntelLabs/hec-p-isa-tools/kerngen/README.md

 # Generating kernels

-The main entrypoint to the kernel generator is [kerngen.py](kerngen.py).
+The main entry point to the kernel generator is [kerngen.py](kerngen.py).
 This script expects input from `stdin` in the form of the input high language described above.
 It can be called with
 ```bash